Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 amplitude.track('Button Clicked', eventProperties);
 ```

-### Plugin
+### Plugins

 Plugins allow you to extend Amplitude SDK's behavior.
+You can create a custom Plugin to modify or filter events, or send events to a custom destination.
 Please check [here](../../sdk-plugin) for more details.

 ## Common methods